annie0sc/big-data-covid-vaccine/README.md

 ```
 choco install python version=3.8.0
 ```

-## Apache Flink
-- Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
-Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.
-- Flink also provides batch processing, graph processing, Itearative proccessing for Machine learning applications.
-- Flink is considered as the next-gen stream processing system.
-- Flink offers substantially higher processing speeds to spark and hadoop.
-- Flink provides low latency and high throughput

 ## Installation steps for PyFlink

 The version of python should be (3.5, 3.6, 3.7 or 3.8) for PyFlink.
 Please run the following command to make sure that it meets the requirements: